 If you opened a phishing email and clicked on a link or downloaded an attachment:

 - If you downloaded an attachment, immediately delete it from your phone.

-- If you clicked on a link that redirected you to another website, close the website.
+- If you clicked on a phishing link on your iPhone that redirected you to another website, close the website.